-Because of the these processes that fasting promotes, fasting prevents the formation of atheroma as well as dissolves atheromatous plaque which are responsible for heart attacks and strokes.
+Because of these processes that fasting promotes, fasting prevents the formation of atheroma as well as dissolves atheromatous plaque which is responsible for heart attacks and strokes.
 Hence, fasting takes an active part in the rejuvenating processes of the body through many channels.

-It increases the fibrinolytic activity of the blood, which leads to prevention and also dissolution of any recent clots.
+It increases the fibrinolytic activity of the blood, which leads to the prevention and also the dissolution of any recent clots.

 Ramadan Puts a Healthy Mind Into a Healthy Body